Bicycles

 Pirelli advertisements covering the track at the Vigorelli Velodrome, 1947, courtesy of Pirelli Foundation

 At the end of the 19th Century, Milan's industrial boom was centred around the bicycle.
 An increasingly popular means of transport for work and leisure, many bicycle and component factories are located on the outskirts of the city.
-The first tyre produced by Pirelli in the Bicocca plants, in 1895, was in fact dedicated specifically to bicycles.
+The first tyre produced by Pirelli in Milan plants, in 1895, was in fact dedicated specifically to bicycles.
 Furthermore, Milan, home to the newly formed Gazzetta dello Sport, was the starting point for the first important road cycling races, which would later become international classics: the Milan-Turin (1876), the Giro di Lombardia (1905), the Milan-Sanremo (1907).

 It was in this context that Giuseppe Vigorelli, a former pistard, industrialist and a travelling salesman on behalf of Pirelli, Councillor for Sport in the City of Milan, came up with the idea of building a new facility to replace the now obsolete velodrome in Corso Sempione, which was demolished in 1928.
 Located in an industrial area to the north-west of the historic centre of Milan, where the industry has now disappeared and only the Exhibition Fair remains with a narrow demountable track, the Vigorelli Velodrome was completed in 1935 and immediately became a sort of temple of Italian and world cycling.
 At that time, on the occasion of the most prestigious races, spectators reached the thousands.